NilVentosa/number-server/README.md

 # number-server
+## How to compile and run

+The project uses Java 11 and maven.

+To compile the project to a jar file execute `mvn clean package`

+To run the server with default settings execute `java -jar target/number-server-1.0-SNAPSHOT.jar`.
+For help with the command and information about arguments add `-h`.

 ## Task instructions
 Using any of the following programming language (taking performance into consideration): Java, Kotlin, Python, Go, write a server ("Application") that opens a socket